 A Sermon on Romans 12:14-15Read more

-In this sermon on Romans 12:14-15, Dr. Martyn Lloyd-Jones looks at the application for the doctrine Paul has been laying down — theory moves into practical daily living.
-“The glory of God in His great salvation is involved in this [daily living].”
+In this sermon on Romans 12:14–15 titled “Practical Christianity (1),” Dr. Martyn Lloyd-Jones looks at the application for the doctrine Paul has been laying down and how theory moves into practical daily living: “The glory of God in His great salvation is involved in this [daily living].”
 Learn that the best form of evangelism is Christian people manifesting the Christian life, not only the proclamation by word of mouth.
-“A mere theoretical Christianity is useless,” and a contradiction.
-See that the scriptures are intensely practical.
-We are called to have patience with unbelievers.
-Moreover, Dr. Lloyd-Jones teaches that our attitude towards persecution must be positive; the endurance of persecution tests the reality of our Christianity in a thorough manner.
-How do you react to ill-treatment?
-Look at the different forms of persecution.
-Only a Christian can bless, and not curse, those who persecute them.
-Remember what you were and how God reacted to you — find total grace.
-Learn a new perspective.
-The sinner must be separated from the sin; ask the question, "Why does man behave the way he does?" and have compassion on his helpless state.
-Pray for the salvation of unbelievers and "be like our blessed Lord.”
+Dr. Lloyd-Jones shares that “a mere theoretical Christianity is useless” and a contradiction.
+The Scriptures are intensely practical and Christians are called to have patience with unbelievers.
+Moreover, Dr. Lloyd-Jones teaches that one’s attitude towards persecution must be positive as the endurance of persecution in its various forms tests the reality of their Christianity in a thorough manner.
+Only a Christian can bless (and not curse) those who persecute them.
+Christians are called to remember what they were and how God reacted to them, showing them total grace.
+The sinner must be separated from the sin, asking the question, “Why does a person behave the way they does?”
+Christians are encouraged to have compassion on the sinner’s helpless state and pray for the salvation of unbelievers to “be like our blessed Lord.”

 Additional Scripture Translations

 14Bless those who persecute you; bless and do not curse.
 15Rejoice with those who rejoice, and weep with those who weep.